Created: 4 Jul 2022; Updated: 28 Mar 2025 (Change Log)

 Some from HJB as a customer, incl. the most recent & a few c.
 1990-2 (when I was 11-14 years old).
 But most older ones purchased from FORVM / J. Sermarini. |

-I have a bit fewer than half of all BBS/MBS catalogs, all 99 of them between 50 and 220 (current): 50, 52-61, 77-88, 90-103, 105-106, 108-115, 119, 122-128, 130-135, 137-142, 144-149, 173-181, 185, 189-192, 209-220.
+![]() I have about half of all BBS/MBS catalogs: 50, 52-61, 77-88, 90-103, 105-106, 108-115, 119, 122-128, 130-135, 137-142, 144-149, 173-181, 185, 189-192, 209-231.
 (Plus Gemini VII & XI and a few odds and ends.)
 Somewhere around BBS 45 is when they switched from newsprint to magazine style w/ heavier paper stock and better plates.
 Missing: 1-49, 51, 62-76, 89, 104, 107, 116-118, 120-121, 129, 136, 143, 150-172, 175, 182-184, 186-188, 193-208; FPL 1-9 (a 38-year gap between No. 7 [1980] and No. 8 [2018]!); Berk-England (Byzantine); some of the Gemini catalogs (incl.
 XIII [Art Inst.
 Chi.]).
 Duplicates: 83-85, 100, 106, 115, 173, 174, 176, 185, 189, 190.
 (A few others, I’m sure.) |

-“Collection” item more than research tool, since they’re all online in .pdf (from 1st Unrestricted Mail Bid Sale [2 Nov 1977] to current [BBS 220; 4 August, 2022]).
-Collecting them as influential documents in the U.S. coin market over the past 45 years & iconic publications familiar to generations of collectors.
+They’re all online in .pdf (from 1st Unrestricted Mail Bid Sale [2 Nov 1977] to current), but I collect them as an artifact of the U.S. coin market over the past 45 years & an iconic publication familiar to generations of collectors.
 Useful for provenance, visually beautiful, and often very cheap!
 Note: I have systematic notes and links to online/.pdf catalogs in my word processing file of annotated 20th cent. catalogs; also pencil-and-paper annotations on most; these are to be added to website soon (beginning w/ the digital ones).
-Coin below is ex BBS 27 (13 Sep 1983), Lot 8; I purchased it from CNG EA 455 (30 Oct 2019), 394 (Jack A Frazer Coll.). |
+Below are various coins from HJB catalogs not already shown on the pages for my provenance coins.
+(Most recently three bronzes from the Curtis Clay Collection and a couple Alexandrian: Trajan & Maximus.
+See also my Justinian Tremissis from Berk BBS 27 [13 Sep 1983], Lot 8.) ![]() |

-KIRK DAVIS – Majority of FPLs between Spring 1995 [10] & Spring 2024 [Catalog 83], over 50 total. |
+KIRK DAVIS – Over 50 total catalogs, majority of FPLs between Spring 1995 [10] & Fall 2024 [Catalog 84]. |

-36 of them Ex Warren W. Esty, acq. by CJJ 2021; a few gifted by Kirk Davis (w/ purchase of some auction catalogs); Remainder mailed to CJJ or CSJ from Kirk Davis’ customer/mailing list. |
+36 of them Ex Warren W. Esty, acq. by CJJ 2021.
+A few older lists gifted by Kirk Davis w/ purchase of other auction catalogs.
+Remainder mailed to CJJ or CSJ from Kirk Davis’ customer/mailing list. |

-Sometimes one gets second chances in ancient coins: In Fall 2021, I was very tempted by the pedigreed Thessaly Obol below [photo by CNG] in Kirk Davis 78 (Lot 25), but it didn’t fit my budget; when it appeared again at CNG 120 (11 May 2022), Lot 191, I didn’t hesitate.
-As an incurable “papyrophile,” the old tags, etc. (incl.
-BCD’s photos) were very welcome.
-Conversely, I just missed the closing time for the elephant denarius below at Triskeles 28 (21 Jun 2019), Lot 260 [= VAuctions Sale 338].
-I was thrilled to see it again in Davis 74 (Fall 2019), Lot 65, with an eminently reasonable markup for a fixed-price listing.
-I emailed him within minutes of the USPS delivering the list. |
+Sometimes one gets second chances in ancient coins: In Fall 2021, I was very tempted by the pedigreed Thessaly Obol below (photo by CNG) in Kirk Davis 78 (Lot 25, shown above), but it didn’t fit my budget; when it appeared again at CNG 120 (11 May 2022), Lot 191, I didn’t hesitate.
+(Being an incurable “papyrophile,” the old tags, BCD’s photos, etc., were very welcome.)
+For the elephant denarius below, I just missed the closing time at Triskeles 28 (21 Jun 2019), Lot 260 [VAuctions 338].
+I was thrilled to see it again in Davis 74 (Fall 2019), Lot 65, with an eminently reasonable markup.
+I emailed within minutes of USPS delivering the catalog. ![]() ![]() |

 C & L DeLAND (Fort Worth, TX).
 23 Fixed Price Catalogs, 1969-1976. |